-When executing the Write Scratchpad command, the CRC generator inside the DS1921L (see Figure 15) calculates a CRC of the entire data stream, starting at the command code and ending at the last data byte sent by the master.
+When executing the Write Scratchpad command, the CRC generator inside the DS1921H/Z (see Figure 16) calculates a CRC of the entire data stream, starting at the command code and ending at the last data byte sent by the master.
 This CRC is generated using the CRC16 polynomial by first clearing the CRC generator and then shifting in the command code (0Fh) of the Write Scratchpad command, the Target Addresses TA1 and TA2 as supplied by the master and all the data bytes.
 The master may end the Write Scratchpad command at any time.
-However, if the ending offset is 11111b, the master may send 16 read time slots and will receive the CRC generated by the DS1921L.
+However, if the ending offset is 11111b, the master may send 16 read time slots and will receive an inverted CRC16 generated by the DS1921H/Z.

-The range 200h to 213h of the register page is write-protected during a mission.
+The range 200h to 213h of the register page is protected during a mission.
 See Figure 6, Register Page Map, for the access type of the individual registers between and during missions.